 While an association may engage in gainful activities (privilege of secondary objective) and even generate profits, it must not distribute these profits to the members but reinvest them in the association, in particular to attain its non-lucrative objectives.

 Good to know

 The corporate form of an association cannot be used for an activity which is exclusively profit-oriented.

 When founding an association, you must differentiate between its establishment and its formation.

 An association is established through the adoption of Statutes by its founders (minimum of 2 persons).
-As a legal entity, the association is formed only upon notification in writing of the establishment of an association sent to the association authorities (provincial police directorate, district administration authorities) and its non-prohibition (duration 4-6 weeks) by the latter.
+As a legal entity, the association is formed only upon notification in writing of the establishment of an association sent to the association authorities (provincial police directorate, district administration authorities) and its non-prohibition within four weeks.

 To found an association in Austria, you must be at least 14 years of age.